Sigma Chi Chi hosts fundraiser for Guymon police dogs

 Email This Story

-After a three a year hiatus, Seward County Community College’s law enforcement club, Sigma Chi Chi, is in the process of making a comeback, and this time around, members have big plans for the club.
+After a three a year hiatus, Seward County Community College’s law enforcement club, Sigma Chi Chi, is making a comeback.
+This time around, members have big plans for the club.

-On Mar.
-30, the club, in partnership with the Liberal Police Department, will be hosting a fun run fundraiser in support of the Guymon, Oklahoma, Police Department’s K9 Unit.
+On March 30, the club, in partnership with the Liberal Police Department, will host a fun run fundraiser in support of the Guymon, Oklahoma, Police Department’s K9 Unit.
 Participants will have the opportunity to race against the officers and meet the police dogs.

 “There will be obstacle courses for the dogs at the event and a fun run for the officers and guests,” Marlene Roberts, a sophomore criminal justice major and President of Sigma Chi Chi, said.
 “We’ll also be selling hot dogs and sodas.”